obniz/obniz/doc/utils.md

 # Utils
-Useful functions on obniz
+Useful functions to use obniz from program are ready for use.

 ## reset()
-force set obniz the state same as power on.
+This forces the obniz to go back to the initial state when the power was just turned on.

 ```Javascript
 // Example